Guide for Authors

 As a result of Genomics' strict quality measures, the journal rejects as much of 70 % of all submissions received.Each manuscript should be accompanied by a Cover letter outlining the basic findings of the manuscript and their significance.
 Please submit, with the manuscript, the names and addresses of five potential referees.

 Organization should be Abstract, Introduction, Results, Discussion, Materials and methods, Acknowledgments, and References.
-There is a limit of 8 display items (figures plus tables) and 50 references.
-Manuscripts should be no more than 8 published pages.
-Accepted papers that are over 8 pages may be returned to the authors for additional editing.
-Manuscript length can be estimated by the total number of characters (spaces included), not the number of typed pages.
-The average number of characters per published page is approximately 7000.
-Count each table or figure as 2450 characters and add to the character count of your manuscript text.
-In other words, a regular submission should have no more than 56,000 characters (that is, 8 published pages).
+There is a limit of 8 display items (figures plus tables).
+Manuscripts should be no more than 7 published pages, excluding references.
+Accepted papers that are over 8 pages, or 56,000 characters (including spaces), may be returned to the authors for additional editing.
+To estimate: One published page is approximately 7000 characters; Count each table or figure as 2450 characters and add to the character count of your manuscript text.

 Articles for Genomics should be submitted via the journal's online submission and editorial system at http://ees.elsevier.com/geno.